google-marketing-solutions/vigenair/README.md

 <center><img src='./img/rendered.png' width="600px" alt="Vigenair UI: Rendered videos display with 'share' icon" /></center>
 <center><img src='./img/rendered-assets.png' width="600px" alt="Vigenair UI: Rendered image and text assets" /></center>

-> Note: Due to an [ongoing Apps Script issue](https://issuetracker.google.com/issues/170799249), users viewing the application via "share" links **must** be granted the `Editor` role on the underlying Google Sheet and Apps Script project.
-This can be done by navigating to the [Apps Script home page](https://script.google.com), locating the `ViGenAiR` script and using the [more vertical](https://fonts.google.com/icons?selected=Material+Symbols+Outlined:more_vert) icon to `Share Sheet + Script`.
+> Note: Due to an [ongoing Apps Script issue](https://issuetracker.google.com/issues/170799249), users viewing the application via "share" links **must** be granted the `Editor` role on the underlying Apps Script project.
+This can be done by navigating to the [Apps Script home page](https://script.google.com), locating the `ViGenAiR` script and using the [more vertical](https://fonts.google.com/icons?selected=Material+Symbols+Outlined:more_vert) to `Share`.

 ### Pricing and Quotas